MindaugasBernatavicius/moneytransferapp-revolut/README.md

 - Junit5 - test running tests mechanisms and assertions.
 - Gson - object serialization and deserialization from to JSON.
 - Slf4j-simple - logging provider w/ java.util.logging implementation.
-- Dependency injection was handled manually - no framework, bu Guice would have been the choice.
+- Dependency injection was handled manually - no framework, but Guice would have been the choice otherwise.
 - Data stored in-memory, primitive collections (explicit choice) - jOOQ or JDBI would have been the choice otherwise.

 The following project structure was chosen: